The Latino/a Canon and the Emergence

 to lament the political scene today as unable to live up to the ideals of the

-engage with a changing present.
-At the same time, creative writers today are
+with a changing present.
+At the same time, creative writers today are imagining

-imagining new political projects and new relationships with the social
+new political projects and new relationships with the social movements of the

 abandoned politics, but are imagining creative strategies for revitalizing